 * Uh oh.
 It looks like Ellen Pao just got “powed.”
 Judge Harold Kahn has tentatively ruled that Pao must pay about $276,000 in trials costs to Kleiner Perkins.
 (Special thanks go out to ATL commenter Paul Harvey for this clever little quip.)
 [Digits / Wall Street Journal]

 * Micah Green, a prominent lobbyist at Squire Patton Boggs, is headed for greener pastures at Steptoe.
 He’s the latest rainmaker to leave, which makes us wonder if the firm will be satisfied with only being able to make it drizzle.
 [PowerPost / Washington Post]

-* “When the government takes action . . . there are legal limits to what they can do.”
+* You know what, screw the neighborhood.
+There goes the freakin’ country.
+Congress’s bipartisan, not-so-super committee has failed to reach an agreement for a deficit reduction deal.
+[CNN] * “When the government takes action . . . there are legal limits to what they can do.”
 And one of those limits is that they can’t […]

 Two petitions of possible interest showed up in our inbox today: 1.
 In favor of student loan forgiveness: This petition, reminiscent of Elie Mystal’s call for a student loan bailout, “strongly encourage[s] Congress and the President to support H. Res.
 365, introduced by Rep. Hansen Clarke (D-MI), seeking student loan forgiveness as a means of […]